CLARINET AWARD RULES

 7. Pre-selection procedure and selection

-Votes for each candidate campaign can be made online on the CLARINET website until the official closing of the Award as expressed in art.
+Votes for each campaign can be made online on the CLARINET website until the official closing of the Award as expressed in art.
 5 and 6 of the present Rules.
-The 12 candidates (4 candidates for each category) with the most votes will be short-listed for the final board selection.
+The 12 most voted candidates (4 candidates for each category) will be short-listed for the final board selection.

 Final Board selection

 In September 2019, a panel of partner organisations and experts on migration and public communication will select the best candidate from each category, granting a total of 3 campaign awards (1 campaign for each category).